moloney/dcmstack/README.rst

 Installing
 ----------

-You can the latest release from PyPI by doing
+You can the latest release from PyPI by doing:

 .. code-block:: console